sgiraudot/cgal-classification-benchmark/README.md

-When trying to add a feature or to change something in the package, we just need to apply the same benchmark again and to compare the results to check if there is an improvment (or if, at least, there is no regression).
+When trying to add a feature or to change something in the package, we just need to apply the same benchmark again and to compare the results to check if there is an improvement (or if, at least, there is no regression).

 ## How it works